 We have a whole school scheme of work that gives depth and continuity to our PE curriculum, and ensures that children have a variety of physical learning experiences during their time at Cusgarne.
 Our target is to ensure all the children at our school are active for 60 minutes a day; 30 minutes during school (this includes wake and shake, physical activity during lessons, after school clubs and use of our play equipment at playtimes) and 30 minutes once they have left our school grounds.

 Each class has two 1-hour lessons of PE each week.
 Usually one lesson will be a games lesson delivered by Plymouth Argyle (with the class teacher present) and the other will be a gym or dance lesson taught by the class teacher, supported by a TA.
 Each class will also do athletics, outdoor and adventurous education and team building/ problem solving activities during the year.
 Children are also taught why it is important to be healthy through taking part in regular physical activity, during PE and science lessons.

 The reception children also follow a scheme called ‘healthy movers’ which provides structured daily movement that works on core skills.
-This is delivered by a HLTA in class 1.
+This is delivered by a HLTA in Robin class.

 The children need to have their PE kit in school every day so it is recommended that PE kit that needs washing is taken home on Fridays and returned on Mondays.

 All children, at the end of year 6, must achieve the government target of being able to swim at least 25m using a recognised stroke and carry out self survival skills in water.
-The children in class 3 go swimming for 10 sessions each year during the spring term.
+The children in upper key stage 2 go swimming for 10 sessions each year during the spring term.

 Teachers will, when appropriate, make learning in the classroom active by adding physical tasks.
 Some examples of this are